nsrau/azure-docs.it-it/articles/active-directory/conditional-access/controls.md

 ### <a name="creating-custom-controls"></a>Creazione di controlli personalizzati

 Per creare un controllo personalizzato, è opportuno prima contattare il provider a cui ci si vuole rivolgere.
-Ogni provider di Microsoft non ha un proprio processo e sui requisiti per l'iscrizione, la sottoscrizione o in caso contrario, diventano parte del servizio e per indicare che si vuole integrare con l'accesso condizionale.
+Each non-Microsoft provider has its own process and requirements to sign up, subscribe, or otherwise become a part of the service, and to indicate that you wish to integrate with Conditional Access.
 A questo punto, il provider fornirà un blocco di dati in formato JSON.
-Questi dati consente al provider e l'accesso condizionale interagire tra loro per il tenant, creare il nuovo controllo e definisce come l'accesso condizionale è possibile stabilire se gli utenti hanno eseguito correttamente la verifica con il provider.
+This data allows the provider and Conditional Access to work together for your tenant, creates the new control and defines how Conditional Access can tell if your users have successfully performed verification with the provider.

-Impossibile utilizzare i controlli personalizzati con automazione di Identity Protection che richiedono l'autenticazione a più fattori o per elevare i privilegi dei ruoli in Privileged Identity Manager (PIM).
+Custom controls cannot be used with Identity Protection's automation requiring multi-factor authentication or to elevate roles in Privileged Identity Manager (PIM).

 Copiare i dati JSON e incollarli nella casella di testo corrispondente.
 Non apportare modifiche ai dati JSON a meno di non aver compreso in modo esplicito la modifica che si sta apportando.
 L'introduzione di una modifica potrebbe interrompere la connessione tra il provider e Microsoft e potenzialmente bloccare gli utenti fuori dai rispettivi account.

-L'opzione per creare un controllo personalizzato è nel **Gestisci** sezione il **accesso condizionale** pagina.
+The option to create a custom control is in the **Manage** section of the **Conditional Access** page.

 ![Controllo](./media/controls/82.png)